UH-CI/cmaiki-gateway/README.md

 This version of the web application is implemented as a client-side application using the [AngularJS framework](http://angularjs.org/).
 It is designed to run entirely within your browser with no need for a back-end server.
 The Aside from the Tapis Platform itself, there are no external third-party service dependencies.
 The assets produced by this project are entirely static, thus you may host this application out of your Bitbucket, GitHub, Dropbox, Google Drive, or even a folder you published using Agave.

-## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies: